The ICPC NAC Experience

 The ICMT

-2026 was the pilot year of the annual Intercollegiate Math Tournament at Columbia University in NYC.
-In late February I attended with what I consider a rag-tag team from UBC and UWaterloo.
-Sadly the weather was pretty cold and the city expectedly less vibrant than my visit last summer.
+2026 was the inaugural Intercollegiate Math Tournament, held at Columbia University in NYC.
+In late February I attended with some friends from UBC and UWaterloo.
+Sadly the weather was pretty cold and the city predictably less vibrant than during my visit last summer.

 We did great in both the power and constellation rounds with immaculate teamwork.